Trigger warning:

 Related: So You Realize You Have An Unwanted Porn Habit—Now What Do You Do?

 But fortunately for us, information about the harmful effects of porn has also never been more accessible or mainstream than ever before.
-Did you know we have free documentary series on the harmful effects of porn?
+Did you know we have a free documentary series on the harmful effects of porn?
 Also, check out our podcast, Consider Before Consuming, which discusses the harmful effects of porn, not to mention our blog with over 1,000 educational articles.

 So while people are logging on to Pornhub and daily adding to their massive stats, we’ll continue sharing the facts and raising awareness that porn is anything but harmless entertainment.
 And judging by the hundreds of thousands of messages we’ve received over the 12+ we’ve been an organization, this movement for real love has already made a huge impact in changing the conversation around this issue.